ekleinod/refereemanager/README.md

 Therefore, the referee manager is *not* safe for using in the "real" internet.
 Use it in a closed envorinment (local server etc.) only.

+### v0.3

+*Released:* 2015-07-20

+- many functions working for referees and messages
+- last version before switching to CakePHP 3.*

 ### v0.2

 *Released:* 2014-05-04